candiddev/etcha/hugo/content/docs/guides/testing-patterns.md

 ## Test Mode

-Linting and Testing both set a flag within the config called [`test`](../../references/config#test) to `true`.
+Linting and Testing both set a flag within [vars passed to the Pattern](../../references/pattern#vars), `test`, to `true`.
 You can retrieve this value within Jsonnet and adjust your Pattern files to render differently during test mode, i.e.:

 ```
 // lib/mylib.libsonnet